FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 In the real world case we can see that the *Bilateral Filter* kept the Halos in a lower level.
 This is what we want, sharpener with lower level of Halos!
 Could we do better?

+{% include note.html content="Those with sharp eyes will notice some artifact just in the middle of the edge.
+This is called the *Gradient Reversal* artifact of the *Bilateral Filter*." %}

 It was 1998, so we certainly can do better.
 [Detailizer 3][98] uses a different concept.
 While those filters are *Local*, taking decisions based on a local, limited in size, area of pixels [Detailizer 3][98] looks on the image in a global manner.
 Without getting into Math which will make everyone sad, being global let the filter spread bad things among all pixels.
 So it yields even lower level of Halos.